thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 was decimated by a factor of 2 in the axial direction only.
 Before decimation, the data was filtered with a discrete Gaussian with variance :math:`(f/2)^2`, where *f* is the decimation factor [Lindeberg1994]_.
-Matching-block sizes varied linearly from the top to bottom level with axial length of 1.3mm and lateral width of 4.0mm at the top level to an axial length of 0.5mm and lateral width of 2.2mm at the bottom level.
+Matching-block sizes varied linearly from the top to bottom level with axial length of 1.3 mm and lateral width of 4.0mm at the top level to an axial length of 0.5 mm and lateral width of 2.2mm at the bottom level.
 There was no block overlap.

-To remove peak-hopping tracking errors, displacements with strains greater than 15% magnitude were replaced with linearly interpolated values from outside the faulty region.
+To remove peak-hopping tracking errors, displacements with strains greater than 15% magnitude were replaced with linearly interpolated values from outside the erroneous region.
 To improve correlation, matching-blocks at lower levels were compressed according to the strain estimated at the previous level [Chaturvedi1998]_.
 The matching block was scaled by a factor of :math:`1+\varepsilon_d`, where :math:`\varepsilon_d`